 I have a kitten that just refuses to leave our house plant alone.
 We have tried scolding and the "spray bottle" with no result.
 Any suggestions?
 Ron

 Cats & plants, the eternal struggle.
-It might be worthwhile to try a Repellent For Cats & Kittens.
+It might be worthwhile to try a Bitter Lemon Spray.
 These are pretty effective in keeping Cats & Kittens away from problem areas.
 An alternative is spraying cayenne pepper on the leaves.
 This is a safe and effective repellent.
 Also, when disciplining, be consistent, that is the most important thing.
 Check out the rest of the training tips and read some of the notes on why cats are so attracted to grass.
 Simba

 I recently adopted a kitten from a shelter, and Lola is fitting in well with the rest of the family.
 One little problem, though: she likes playing in the dirt of one of my potted plants.
 She is not using it as a litter box, she is just playing.
 I tried sprinkling cayenne pepper on the soil, but she does not seem to care.
 I also tried putting tin foil on top of the pot, but she just pushed it aside.
 How can I make her stop?
 Kit

 Try placing a couple of heavy, fake or real stones on top of the dirt, such that the dirt becomes inaccessible.
 It that is not possible with your plant, consider placing a plastic, plate-like covering to maintain the dirt unexposed.
 Congratulations on your kitten.
 Keep me posted.
 Simba